devenyam/Tip-Calculator/README.md

 # Tip-Calculator
-This is a challenge from Frontend Mentor
+This is a challenge from [Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX)
+## Languages Used
+- HTML/CSS
+- JavaScript